PromptLoop: Plug-and-Play Prompt Refinement via Latent Feedback for Diffusion Model Alignment: Experimental Results

 \subsection{Results}

 \textbf{Single Reward.} After aligning SD1.5 and SDXL models with the ImageReward reward function, we conducted quantitative evaluations (Tab.~\ref{tab:sigle-reward}).
-The results demonstrate that our proposed methodology consistently outperforms baselines not only with respect to the target reward, but also across most evaluation metrics.
+The results demonstrate that our proposed methodology consistently outperforms baselines not only with respect to the target reward but also across most evaluation metrics.
 Crucially, our method is orthogonal, demonstrating broad compatibility with a variety of human preference alignment strategies—including noise optimization, reinforcement learning, and gradient-based optimization—regardless of their internal mechanisms.
-While it may underperform on specific standalone metrics, its strength lies in complementing and enhancing existing baselines.
+Consequently, establishing superiority over full alignment frameworks is not the sole objective; rather, one of the key values of our approach is its ability to seamlessly enhance and extend these methods, not replace them.

 The qualitative comparisons in Fig.~\ref{fig:result-ir-xl-compare},~\ref{fig:result-ir-xl-ortho}, which present SDXL results, highlight effective alignment to the reward signal, composability of our method, and robustness against over-optimization, an aspect not always captured by quantitative metrics.
 For instance, ReFL optimized the ImageReward signal through strategies resembling reward hacking from a human perspective.
 However, this degradation was not clearly reflected in commonly used metrics such as HPS or aesthetic scores.
 Thus, the qualitative evaluation further underscores the value of our approach in revealing such vulnerabilities.